 CRAFT Fiction by the Elements

-To honor the publication this month of the 2018 CRAFT Elements Contest winners, check out this roundup of CRAFT short and flash fiction exemplifying a certain element.
-Up first is Character.
+To honor the recent publication of the 2018 CRAFT Elements Contest winners, check out this roundup of CRAFT short and flash fiction exemplifying a certain element.

 Don’t forget the Author’s Note that accompanies each piece, in which the writer considers an aspect of craft in their story.
-We’ll update this roundup with other elements in the months to come.
+We’ll add fresh elements to this roundup in the months to come.

 Check out some of our most memorable characters from original short and flash fiction pieces in the Fiction Archive